varunjain79/satkaponi.github.io/_portfolio/Ebay.md

 ---
-caption: #what displays in the portfolio grid:
+#what displays in the portfolio grid:
+caption:
   title: Seller Onboarding
-#  subtitle: Making seller onboarding easy for an e-commerce player
+  subtitle: Making seller onboarding easy for an e-commerce player
   thumbnail: /assets/img/portfolio/Ebay.png

 #what displays when the item is clicked: